25 Simple & Easy Hand Strengthening Activities for Kids

 Hand Strengthening Activities for Kids

-Some kids may need a little extra help to work on hand strength and develop fine motor skills.
-Here are some fine motor activity ideas to help you out.
+Some kids may need a little extra help working on hand strength and developing fine motor skills.
+Here are some fun and creative ways to help you out.
+I know that your kids are going to love these fun fine motor activities.

 Water Gun Activities

-You can make art with squirt guns or use them for target practice.
+Maiking art with squirt guns is a great way to build hand and finger strength.
+You can also use them for target practice.

-If you don’t want to deal with paint in the squirt guns, kids can squirt water at pieces of paper hanging on a fence.
+Kids can squirt water at pieces of paper hanging on a fence if you don’t want to deal with paint in the squirt guns.
 Draw letters or words on the paper as an exciting way to incorporate literacy learning.

 Spray Bottle Activities

-Fill a spray bottle with water and let kids clean windows, toys, rocks, or produce like pumpkins or apples.
+Fill a spray bottle with water, then let your kids use the water bottle to clean windows, toys, rocks, or produce like pumpkins or apples.
 Your kids can water flower seeds or plants with a spray bottle.
 You can also paint with spray bottles.

 Hole Punch Activities

-Kids enjoy using craft punches that come in a variety of fun shapes.
+Kids enjoy using craft punches that come in a variety of different shapes.
 Use them to create artwork.

 A plain old-fashioned hole punch provides a lot of excitement and opportunities for building hand strength as well.
-You can use a hole punch with plain paper or with hole punch printables.
+Thicker papers work best for hole punch activities.
+You can use a hole punch with plain card stock or construction paper or with hole punch printables.

 Printable Fine Motor Crafts